digiltd/oh-rtd-test/Security.md

 and the HTTP communication will be encrypted by SSL.
 If one would like to add his own certificates please refer to http://wiki.eclipse.org/Jetty/Howto/Configure_SSL for more information.

-# Authentication
+## Authentication

 In order to activate Authentication one has to add the following parameters to the openHAB start command line

 - `-Djava.security.auth.login.config=./etc/login.conf` - the configuration file of the JAAS !LoginModules

-By default the command line references the file `<openhabhome>/etc/login.conf` which in turn configures a !PropertyFileLoginModule that references the user configuration file `login.properties`.
-One should use all available !LoginModule implementation here as well (see http://wiki.eclipse.org/Jetty/Tutorial/JAAS for further information).
+By default the command line references the file `<openhabhome>/etc/login.conf` which in turn configures a PropertyFileLoginModule that references the user configuration file `login.properties`.
+One should use all available LoginModule implementation here as well (see http://wiki.eclipse.org/Jetty/Tutorial/JAAS for further information).

 The default configuration for login credentials for openHAB is the file  `<openhabhome>/configuration/users.cfg`.
 In this file, you can put a simple list of "user=pwd" pairs, which will then be used for the authentication.
 Note that you could optionally add roles after a comma, but there is currently no support for different roles in openHAB.

-# Security Options
+## Security Options

 The security options can be configured through `openhab.cfg`.
 One can choose between